Activities and Strategies

 - Social norms: The coalition also works with schools to correct misconceptions.
 Namely, when it comes to drugs, not everyone is trying it!
 Contact us to find out more information on implement a school-wide campaign at your campus.

 Meetings with Stakeholders & Community Leaders

 Coalition members and staff schedule regular meetings with key community stakeholders to educate them about substance use in our community and the efforts of the coalition.

 Over two-thirds of youth who abuse prescription drugs attain them from family and friends.
 Prompt and proper disposal of your unused and expired mediation is important to keeping our community safe.

 - The coalition partners with the Drug Enforcement Administration and local law enforcement twice a year to host National Prescription Drug Take Back events throughout the city.
 Community members are encouraged to dispose of unwanted or expired prescription and over-the-counter medication for free and with no questions asked at the collection sites.
 The Take Back is usually held once in the Fall and once in the Spring.
-Check our calendar of events for the next Take Back.
+Click here for additional information.

 - The coalition works with police departments to install permanent drug collection boxes available for the public year round.
 Check out our map to locate a location near you.